github/training-kit/git-guides/git-overview.md

 - `git branch`: This shows the existing branches in your local repository.
 You can also use `git branch [branch-name]` to create a branch from your current location, or `git branch --all` to see all branches, both the local ones on your machine, and the remote tracking branches stored from the last `git pull` or `git fetch` from the remote.
 - `git checkout [branch-name]`: Switches to the specified branch and updates the working directory.
 - `git add [file]`: Snapshots the file in preparation for versioning, adding it to the staging area.
-- `git commit -m "descriptive message"`: Records file snapshots permanently in version history.
+- `git commit -m "descriptive message"`: Records file snapshots permanently in the version history.
 - `git pull`: Updates your current local working branch with all new commits from the corresponding remote branch on GitHub. `git pull` is a combination of `git fetch` and `git merge`.
 - `git push`: Uploads all local branch commits to the remote.
 - `git log`: Browse and inspect the evolution of project files.